Sam Longson: Brian Clough era

 Taylor later recalled that Longson left him and Clough waiting outside his office when he called them in to discuss their resignation letters.
 When Longson called them in he accepted their resignations and told them they would receive no compensation from the club.
-When leaving Taylor was called back and Longson offered him the manager's job, which Taylor refused on principle.
+When leaving, Taylor was called back and Longson offered him the manager's job, which Taylor refused on principle.
 Clough and Taylor were told to hand over the keys to their company cars, which they refused to do.
 Taylor claimed that the club cancelled their insurance and reported them to the police after they left but they escaped a fine after a tip-off from a friendly policeman.
+Longson wrote in his memoirs that he had been willing to offer Clough a five-year contract extension if he had agreed to end his media roles.